pr2database/metapr2-shiny/README.md

 MetaPR2 is a database of published 18S rRNA metabarcodes that have been reprocessed and assigned using PR2.

-#### Data processing

--   Raw fastq files were downloaded from NCBI or from author web site if not deposited to NCBI

--   All datasets were processed with cutapdapt to remove primers and the dada2 R package to compute ASVs.

--   Assignment was done with dada2 assignTaxa using the 18S PR2 4.14.0
-    as reference

--   ASVs with less 100 reads total and with bootstrap value at the supergroup level &lt; 90 were not considered.

--   Total read number per sample has been normalized to 100 with 3 decimals so that the value displayed in the different panels correspond to % of total eukaryotic reads.

 ### Acessing the database